DenOez/musicandwellbein/README.md

 # musicandwellbeing
 This project was done during my bachelor thesis.
 It's a web application that is collecting information of Spotify users with the help of the Spotify API.
 The main goal of this project was to discover correlaction between music listening habits of Spotify users and their well-being.
 For that I designed a survey that messures the personal well-being of the participants.
 So I was able to analyze the correlation between the results of the survey and the data that were collected by the web application.

-Here istthe instruction, how to use the web-application:
+Here is the instruction, how to use the web-application:

 **Step 1: Spotify credentials**